Parahyangan (train): 2017–2025

 Between 2017 and 2019, this service began operating using trainsets made by INKA, consisting of the premium economy class cars made in 2017 and executive class made of stainless steel made in 2018.
 In addition, this train started serving Priority class services on 9 March 2018.
-The regular Argo Parahyangan train was replaced with a series of trains made by INKA made of stainless steel starting in 2019.
+The regular Argo Parahyangan trainset was replaced with a new set of INKA-manufactured passenger coaches made of stainless steel starting in 2019.

 KAI launched a train service with a shorter travel time (2 hours 50 minutes) named Argo Parahyangan Excellence, starting on 1 October 2019.

 According to the 2021 train travel chart (Grafik Perjalanan Kereta Api or Gapeka), this train has four regular round trips and six optional train trips.

-As of 3 February 2023, the Argo Parahyangan received additional Panoramic Train services which operates throughout February 2023 on Friday for train number 44A and Sunday for train number 51A.
+As of 3 February 2023, the Argo Parahyangan received additional Panoramic Train coaches which operates throughout February 2023 on Friday for train number 44A and Sunday for train number 51A.

 However, on 1 June 2023 followed by the enactment of the new train travel chart for 2023, Kiaracondong Station will not be served by the Argo Parahyangan.